Banking On An Evening Prayer

 With grace it gave

-Loud whining for his ears;
+Loud whining for his ears

 Stallion throbs for his heart.

-And each mornin' at noon,
+An’ each morning at noon,

-In the sinking galleys of the room
+In the sinking gulleys of the room

-Hear the limp, pale, magnetic rump,
+Listen there the limp, pale, magnetic rump,

 Drunk with his sailor croon.

-The hours of deep solitude arrive
+Then the hours of deep solitude arrive

-The time hath came to bid goodbye.
+An’ time hath came to bid goodbye.

-What shall become,
+What shall become

 Then of this man?